spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_circularity_recycledContent_preConsumerShare |
 | **Expected Value** | Numerical value representing the percentage of pre-consumer recycled content       |

----

 ###### 6.1.3.3.2 recycledMaterial {#DigitalBatteryPassport_circularity_recycledContent_recycledMaterial}

-The *recycledMaterial* details the types of recycled materials used, such as Cobalt, Nickel, Lithium, or Lead.
+The `recycledMaterial` details the types of recycled materials used, such as Cobalt, Nickel, Lithium, or Lead.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|